7 deputies and 3 others face murder charges in a Black man's death at mental hospital

 The sheriff's office says it is cooperating with a Virginia State Police investigation into the incident, as well as conducting its own independent review.

-"The events of March 6, at their core, represent a tragedy because Mr. Otieno's life was lost," Gregory said.
-"This loss is felt by not only those close to him but our entire community."

-Otieno's family is being represented by civil rights attorney Mark Krudys, who is also working with Ben Crump on the case.
+Otieno's family is being represented by civil rights attorneys Mark Krudys and Ben Crump, who saw the hospital surveillance footage for the first time on Thursday.

+At a news conference that afternoon, the attorneys detailed what they called a "continuum of abuse" Otieno faced from the moment he was taken into custody.

+They say the U.S. Department of Justice should intervene, arguing that the case spans multiple jurisdictions and involves violation of Otieno's constitutional rights.
+Otieno's family members and their lawyers called for answers and justice in his case, as well as broader reforms to stop something similar from playing out again.

+"Mental illness should not be your ticket to death," said Otieno's mother, Caroline Ouko, noting that mental health is on the decline across the country, exacerbated by the pandemic.
+"My son was treated like a dog — worse than a dog — I saw it with my own eyes on the video.
+He was treated inhumanely, and it was traumatic and it was systematic."

-Krudys tells NPR they expect the video of Otieno's death will be made public at some point, likely early next week — though Baskervill said on Thursday that "to maintain the integrity of the criminal justice process at this point, I am not able to publicly release the video."
+Before the press conference, Krudys told NPR that they expect the video of Otieno's death will be made public at some point, likely early next week — though Baskervill said on Thursday that "to maintain the integrity of the criminal justice process at this point, I am not able to publicly release the video."

-In the meantime, he says he'd like those learning about the case to focus on the person at the center of it.
+In the meantime, Krudys said he'd like those learning about the case to focus on the person at the center of it.

-Otieno's family, which he describes as close-knit, moved to the U.S. from Kenya when he was 4 years old.
-He was a standout athlete on his high school basketball and football teams, went to college for some time and was pursuing a career in music.
+Otieno's family, which he described as close-knit, moved to the U.S. from Kenya when he was 4 years old.
+He was a standout athlete on his high school basketball and football teams, went to college in California for some time and was pursuing a career in hip-hop.

-"Ivor loved sports, music and the beach," his older brother Leon wrote in a GoFundMe raising money for his funeral.
+"Irvo loved sports, music and the beach," his older brother Leon Ochieng wrote in a GoFundMe raising money for his funeral.
 "He often said he wanted to be great one day and help our village in Kenya with their needs."

+Ouko said her son was "as American as apple pie" and had a big heart.
+He was a good listener who classmates sought out when they needed someone to talk to and a leader who wasn't afraid to bring a different perspective to the table.

+She said Otieno had "found his thing" in hip-hop, could write a song in five minutes and was even working toward starting his own record label.
+She urged people to look up his music on Apple Music and Spotify, adding, "There is goodness in his music and that's all I'm left with now — he's gone."

-Krudys says Otieno's death is devastating not only to his family, but for others in their community, from neighbors to high school friends.
+Krudys said Otieno's death is devastating not only to his family, but for others in their community, from neighbors to high school friends.

 What we know so far: The original incident

-Krudys says his team has a lot of questions about what happened to Otieno in the leadup to his death on March 6, but is starting to piece together a picture based on the information they've gathered so far.
+Krudys told NPR his team has a lot of questions about what happened to Otieno in the leadup to his death on March 6, but is starting to piece together a picture based on the information they've gathered so far.

 Otieno was experiencing mental health distress on March 3, which was apparent to his family, and Krudys says he may have "gathered what it sounds like are solar-powered lawn lights" from a neighbor's yard.

-"It was something that we view as a misunderstanding, but the police were called," he says.
+"It was something that we view as a misunderstanding, but the police were called," he said.

-Otieno's mother was alarmed to see so many officers, including some with "Tasers out and hands on their weapons," according to Krudys.
-He says she "draped herself around her son when he was outside and implored the officers not to take any action."

 The Henrico Police said in a statement that officers responded to reports of a possible burglary, along with members of the county's crisis intervention team.
 Based on their observations of, and interactions with, Otieno, they placed him under an emergency custody order and transported him to a local hospital for further evaluation.